umn-dash/sql-novice-survey/_episodes/09-create.md

 we can remove him from the `Person` table like this:

 ~~~
-DELETE FROM Person WHERE id = 'danforth';
+DELETE FROM Person WHERE person_id = 'danforth';
 ~~~
 {: .sql}

 But what if we removed Anderson Lake instead?
-Our `Survey` table would still contain seven records of measurements he'd taken, but that's never supposed to happen:
+Our `Measurement` table would still contain seven records of measurements he'd taken, but that's never supposed to happen:
-`Survey.person` is a foreign key into the `Person` table, and all our queries assume there will be a row in the latter matching every value in the former.
+`Measurement.person_id` is a foreign key into the `Person` table, and all our queries assume there will be a row in the latter matching every value in the former.